mia-platform/documentation/docs/development_suite/api-console/api-design/endpoints.md

 The security can be managed at three levels:

-1. The `Public` flag enabled allows to call endpoint **without the need to be logged in**.
-If it is disabled and the endpoint is invoked by an **unregistered user**, the request will receive an Unauthorized error.
+1. The `Authentication required` flag disabled allows to call endpoint **without the need to be logged in**.
+If it is enabled and the endpoint is invoked by an **unregistered user**, the request will receive an Unauthorized error.
-2. The `Only with an API Key` flag configures the endpoint to require setting the `secret`/`client-key` header with a valid [API Key](api_key.md).
+2. The `API Key required` flag configures the endpoint to require setting the `secret`/`client-key` header with a valid [API Key](api_key.md).
 You can also set a `mia_client_key` cookie with the value of the API Key.
 :::tip Example of request passing an API Key
 `curl --request GET --url <https://your-url/endpoint> --header 'accept: application/json' --header 'secret: <Api Key value>'`
 :::